johnjohng63/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:

+- Bike rides on a warm spring morning
+- A big fire on a cool evening
+- Python3
+- Learning how to design web pages